 ― Stanley McChrystal,

-Because these complex organisations are largely made up of human beings, we also believe that they should be “fit for humans”.
-Therefore, when we engage with organisations, we employ narrative practices.
-Narrative practices are unique to humans, and go beyond what is commonly known as storytelling.
+3. Because these complex organisations are largely made up of human beings, we also believe that they should be “fit for humans”.
+When we engage with organisations, we employ narrative practices that go beyond what is commonly known as storytelling.
 It focuses on the generative aspects of narrative and how human beings make meaning of their experiences, environment and identities through story.
 In a way, we are all authoring our current reality through the stories tell and the actions that flow from them.
 In organisations and societies, we are all co-authors of an emergent reality.